Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-wecare/README.md

 |B. Moral Hazard: If citizens believe their home is covered through the scheme, they may be less likely to take measures to minimise damages or voluntarily re-locate. </br> For example, well maintained roofs are less likely to be damaged by hail and storms, causing leaks and other damages.|Incentives to relocate to lower risk areas.
 Cross subsidisation between regions. </br></br>Future scope: </br>•	Incentive for home health checks e.g. a home maintenance voucher. </br>•	Extra data collected to improve the risk model.
 |C. Adverse selection: Citizens with high risk are more likely to purchase the scheme| Making this scheme mandatory for all homeowners will mitigate this risk.
 |D. Economic: Adverse interest rate & inflation	|Sensitivity testing for economic factors
 |E. Affordability: Houses can be expensive.
-As potential risk of major disaster increases, levies can become too high to be affordable|	Levy max cap set to 8% of median household income (Appendix K).
+As potential risk of major disaster increases, levies can become too high to be affordable|	Levy max cap set to 8% of median household income [Pricing Model](Pricing Model/Assignment Pricing Model_v3.xlsx).
 |F. Operational & Administrative risk: Being a national scheme for all residential housing may be large administrative strain	|Allocate sufficient expenses towards operational and admin staffing (included in the expense loading)
 |G. Actuarial Risk: Risk that assumptions and pricing models are inaccurate |•	Calibrate and monitor model frequently </br>•	Gather Input from experts </br>•	Encourage risk sharing with re-insurance </br>•	Exclude cover we do not have data for
 |H. Data risk: Data may be skewed, incomplete or inaccurate	|•	Data checks done frequently </br>•	Update data regularly